danielmkraus/application-insights-spring-boot-tracker/README.md

 In both performance optimization and troubleshooting scenarios, the more comprehensive the data collected and available for analysis, the better.
 This enables a deeper understanding of the application, facilitates pinpointing problematic areas within the software, and provides insights into the root causes of issues.
-It's important to note that not all external connections, such as LDAP connectivity, are tracked by application insights.
+It's important to note that not all external connections, such as LDAP connectivity, are tracked by [Microsoft Azure Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).
 Therefore, there's a necessity to gather additional runtime execution data for ongoing calls.

 ## Objective